 On November 6, 2018, San Diego voters in San Diego approved Measure YY, a \$3.5 billion bond proposition that the District will use to maintain safe and productive learning environments for students.
 The bond is a Proposition 39 bond, which requires approval from at least 55 percent of voters to pass.
 The tax rate imposed to meet repayment of the proposed bonds will not exceed \$60 per year per \$100,000 of assessed valuation of taxable property.
-The District issued Series A, B, C-1, and C-2 totaling \$350 million.
+The District issued Series A through D totaling \$895,000,000.